ammonshepherd/notes/basic-lamp-server.md

 * With the Vagrant VM running and set up as above, you can now access the VM server at http://localhost:8080/

+# Issues and Fixes

-# SSH login to Vagrant VM
+## SSH login to Vagrant VM

+Say you want to ssh into your vagrant machine but not be in the directory where the Vagrant file is at?
+This may come up if you want another local service to connect to the Vagrant vm.

 While in the directory where the `vagrant up` command was run, also run this
 command: `vagrant ssh-key` and save the output to a file called vagrant-ssh